yaqwsx/printer-calculator/README.md

-# printer-calculator
+# Resin printing calculators

-A collection of calculators for resin 3D printing.
+A collection of useful calculator for resin printing.
+Available at [https://yaqwsx.github.io/printer-calculator].